 Best for Free Live TV Channels

-When Viacom, owners of Paramount Pictures, released their new free online streaming service Pluto TV, it posed a real threat to traditional cable TV as a legit cable alternative.
+When Viacom, owners of Paramount Pictures, released their new free online streaming service Pluto TV, it posed a real threat to traditional cable television as a legit cable alternative.
 Pluto TV offers a combination of cable channels and on-demand movies and TV shows.
 With channels like Comedy Central, MTV, and Nickelodeon all hosted on the site, there’s a huge range of shows for Pluto TV users to access for free.

 Best for Free Movies

-Co-owned by Sony and Chicken Soup for the Soul Entertainment, Crackle is a free online streaming service that hosts a range of movies and TV shows, as well as some original content exclusive to Crackle.
+Co-owned by Sony and Chicken Soup for the Soul Entertainment, Crackle is a free streaming service that hosts a range of movies and TV series, as well as some original content exclusive to Crackle.
 The app is available to download on both iOS and Google Play, and can also be accessed using almost any streaming device or smart TV.

 As far as Crackle’s content goes, their library is pretty impressive, with big blockbuster movies like ’28 Days’ and ‘The Longest Yard’, as well as many well-known TV series available to watch for free.
 Crackle is often recognized as the best free movie app.